Loading, please wait...

 - Reduced level of concentration.

-- Stomach problems, diarrhea or constipation.
+- Stomach problems, diarrhoea or constipation.

 - A general feeling of being unwell.